Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

 ## Faucets
 Faucets are simply fake money funded into your wallet only to interact with a testNet **fake Blockchain**.
 To make transactions on the Alfajores TestNet you need faucets in Celo USD **CUSD**.

-Following this tutorial, you will need **CUSD** faucets to deploy and make transactions on the celo Alfajores blockchain
+Following this tutorial, you will need **CUSD** faucets to deploy and make transactions on the Celo Alfajores blockchain.
+Getting faucets is always as easy as taking these few baby steps:
+1. Head over to the [faucet](https://link-url-here.org) site for the testnet you need.
+For example a Celo Alfajor faucet will give you fake money to interact with the Celo Alfajore testnet.

+2. Copy your wallet address from metamask or your prefered wallet and paste it into the tab.

+3. complete the authentication process, usually `i am not a robot`.
+Click the und button and wait for about 15 to 90 seconds depanding on the requesting network and you'll notice an increase in your wallet balance.

 ## HardHat